js13kGames/back-in-black/readme.md

 If multiple hitboxes overlap, within the same layer or between multiple layers, the last defined wins.

-###### `now`

-A monotonic clock, which tracks the number of milliseconds which appear to have elapsed since the start of the game.
-This may be somewhat inaccurate; there is a limit on how much time can "pass" in one go.

 ###### `animation`

 Describes a "one-shot" animation.